check-spelling-sandbox/forgejo-forgejo/docs/content/installation/with-docker.en-us.md

       - GITEA__mailer__PASSWD="""${GITEA__mailer__PASSWD:?GITEA__mailer__PASSWD not set}"""
 ```

 Gitea will generate new secrets/tokens for every new installation automatically and write them into the app.ini.
 If you want to set the secrets/tokens manually, you can use the following docker commands to use of Gitea's built-in [generate utility functions](administration/command-line.md#generate).
-Do not lose/change your SECRET_KEY after the installation, otherwise the encrypted data can not be decrypted anymore.
+Do not lose/change your SECRET_KEY after the installation, otherwise the encrypted data cannot be decrypted anymore.

 The following commands will output a new `SECRET_KEY` and `INTERNAL_TOKEN` to `stdout`, which you can then place in your environment variables.